SEMICeu/breg-dcat-harvester/README.md

 - Collect machine-readable files described in RDF/XML, RDF Turtle, N-triples and JSON-LD.
 This is known as a _harvest job_.
 - Schedule _harvest jobs_ to be run in a periodic fashion.
+- Simple faceted search on the collected RDF data using BRegDCAT-AP v2 facets/categories.

 Each _harvest job_ basically consists of three phases:

-- Retrieve the data from the remote sources.
+1. Retrieve the RDF documents from the remote sources.
-- Validate the shapes in the data sources using the [ISA2 Interoperability Test Bed SHACL Validator](https://github.com/ISAITB/validator-resources-bregdcat-ap).
+2. Validate the shapes in the RDF documents using the [ISA2 Interoperability Test Bed SHACL Validator](https://github.com/ISAITB/validator-resources-bregdcat-ap).
-- Merge the data and update the graph in the triple store.
+3. Merge the data and update the graph in the triple store.

 The following diagram presents a high-level view of the architecture and typical usage flow.
 The user first sets the periodic harvest interval or enqueues a manual job using the Web application; these serialized jobs are kept in an in-memory Redis data store.
 A [Queue Worker](https://python-rq.org/docs/workers/) observes the Redis store, pulling and executing jobs as they become available (only one job may be executed in parallel).
 Finally, the results of each job execution are persisted in the Virtuoso triple store.